-Research Initiatives, Support, & Engagement (RISE) is a unit dedicated to supporting research advancement in CONHI.
+Research Initiatives, Support, & Engagement (RISE) is a unit dedicated to supporting research advancement in Edson College.
 The associate dean of RISE leads the team of research professionals whose areas of expertise encompass sponsored projects administration, the latest data and methodological approaches, and effective grant writing and manuscript development and dissemination.
 The following RISE units report to the associate dean:

 • Project Administration Core Team

 The Project Administration Core Team (PACT), formerly the Office for Research & Scholarship (ORS), promotes the success of faculty researchers and scholars in the conduct and dissemination of their research.
-The assistant director of research advancement establishes priorities and recommends timelines to coordinate grant editing, budgetary, and statistical support for each investigator; assists investigators in interpreting funding agency regulations and requirements; coordinates the internal and external grant routing process with the ASU Office for Research and Sponsored Projects Administration (ORSPA); coordinates and tracks PACT data; maintains the archives; and fulfills multiple administrative functions.
-The assistant director leads the pre-award and post-award teams on a day-to-day basis in all activities.
+The director of research advancement establishes priorities and recommends timelines to coordinate grant editing, budgetary, and statistical support for each investigator; assists investigators in interpreting funding agency regulations and requirements; coordinates the internal and external grant routing process with the ASU Office for Research and Sponsored Projects Administration (ORSPA); coordinates and tracks PACT data; maintains the archives; and fulfills multiple administrative functions.
+The director leads the pre-award and post-award teams on a day-to-day basis in all activities.
 The pre-award team works with faculty on the production and distribution of grant applications.
 The post-award team provides support with post-award functions, including purchasing, travel, and account monitoring.

 • Methodological and Data Core